KDE/digikam-doc/supported_materials/image_formats.rst

 Some, typically more expensive, cameras allow you to store images in RAW format.
 RAW format is not really an image standard at all.
 It is different for every make of camera.
 RAW format images contain all the data that is taken directly from the camera's image sensor before the software in the camera applies things like white balance, sharpening etc. Storing photographs in a camera's RAW format allows you to alter settings, such as white balance, after the photograph has been taken.
 Most professional photographers use RAW format, because it offers them maximum flexibility.
 The downside is that RAW image files can be very large indeed.

-If you want to learn more about RAW image format visit the very helpful guides `Wikipedia <https://en.wikipedia.org/wiki/Raw_image_format>`_, `The Luminous Landscape <https://www.luminous-landscape.com/tutorials/understanding-series/u-raw-files.shtml>`_, and `Cambridge in Colour <http://www.cambridgeincolour.com/tutorials/RAW-file-format.htm>`_.
+If you want to learn more about RAW image format visit the very helpful guides `Wikipedia <https://en.wikipedia.org/wiki/Raw_image_format>`_, and `Cambridge in Colour <http://www.cambridgeincolour.com/tutorials/RAW-file-format.htm>`_.
 You can convert RAW format images into JPEG, PNG, or TIFF in digiKam using the :ref:`Image Editor <rawprocessing_workflow>` or the :ref:`Batch Queue Manager <raw_converter>`.

 digiKam supports RAW image loading only, relying on the `Libraw library <https://www.libraw.org/>`_ which is included in digiKam core and supports over **1000** RAW file formats.
 The table below shows a short list of camera RAW files supported by digiKam: